Cretonne compared to LLVM¶

 immediate integer to a register.
 A simple RISC ISA like RISC-V can be defined

-with only shared instructions, while an Intel ISA needs a number of specific
+with only shared instructions, while x86 needs a number of specific

 instructions to model addressing modes.